Documentation Index

 Switch to a local branch and resume the agent session from its last commit.

-entire resume <branch> [flags]
+entire session resume <branch> [flags]

 This command: